SaMaOparc/npm_deployer/first_npm/README.md

 ######          DEPLOYER2000           ######

-This npm Package create with the install cmd a Structure for Heroku deploy
+This npm Package create with the install cmd a Structure for Heroku deploy (includes dockerize)

 1. "npm run deployer2000"
 2. Dockerfile, nginx.conf and yaml.main will create + @angular/cli change to a compability Version to dockerize node version